Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

+City Council meetings are typically held the second and fourth Monday of the Month.
 Agendas can be viewed on the City Council web page.
-City Council Page

 Agendas can be viewed on the City Council web page.

 Minnesota has a few identification options for residents to choose from.
-View the options below, or find out which license or ID card best fits your needs by reviewing a full comparison chart.
+View the following options, or find out which license or ID card best fits your needs by reviewing a full comparison chart.

-The following driver's manuals are available to view, download and print at www.dps.mn.gov:
+The following driver’s manuals are available to view, download and print at the Minnesota Department of Public Safety website:

-To order a copy of one of the manuals above, go to www.mndriversmanuals.com
+To order a copy of one of the manuals above, go to the Minnesota Driver’s Manuals website.

-The City of Maplewood DMV is not an exam station and is unable to conduct written or road exams.
+The City of Maplewood Department of Motor Vehicles is not an exam station and is unable to conduct written or road exams.

-View the MN DVS' up-to-date guide to determine when you can expect to receive your driver's license or ID.
+View the Minnesota Driver and Vehicle Services' up-to-date guide to determine when you can expect to receive your driver's license or ID.

-You can check on the status of your application here.
+You can check on the status of your application online.

 Copies of driving records can be obtained at any exam station.

-If you need a certified copy of your record, please fill out the DVS Record Request and mail, or bring in, to the address listed on the application.
+If you need a certified copy of your record, please fill out the Driver and Vehicle Services Record Request (PDF) and mail, or bring in, to the address listed on the application.

-A complete guide to the types of plates available can be found here.
+View a complete guide to the types of plates available (PDF).

 You can vote before election day in two ways: